Improve and simplify AWS and Kubernetes infrastructure management

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple Helm use-cases, and it enables us to deliver high-quality Helm setups that are maintainable, secure, and easy to operate over time.
+This experience helped us accumulate significant knowledge across multiple Helm use-cases, and it enables us to deliver high-quality Helm setups that are maintainable, secure, and straightforward to operate over time.